huwtl/penfold/README.md

 ```

 You should see a response similar to below.
 The response lists the attributes of your newly created task, including an auto generated unique task ID.
+Notice, at this point, the "status" of the task is "waiting".

 The links section of the response lists what actions and views are available for this task:
 * self - link to this task resource
-* updatePayload - link where requests should be sent to make changes to the task payload (PUT)
+* UpdateTaskPayload - link where requests should be sent to make changes to the task payload (POST)
-* close - link to close the task (POST)
+* CloseTask - link where requests should be sent to close the task (POST)

 ```
 201 Created